Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 The order to recall information about Mr. Ika Motto's residence was issued by the general manager.

-* The new contract code was registered.
-Inquiring about the Digital Office Contract Center
+* Your new contract information has been approved by the general manager.

-* South Africa - Johannesburg
+The general manager is loading and checking the SQL database

 #
 #